 We assess views in response to the summary of consultation and draft the policy or regulation for consideration by the ASAP and TWG.
 The draft policy or regulation is also released for public comment.

 At each stage, the aviation community has the opportunity to comment and help shape Australia's approached to safety regulation.

 We also start looking at necessary changes to CASA's systems and the education and training needs of both the aviation community and CASA staff at this time.

 The legislative drafting instructions produced out of the consultation process go to the Attorney-General's Department.
 They are responsible for ensuring the legislation meets the Government's standards for Australian legislation but are also mindful of CASA's requirement for 'Safety through Clarity'.

 If required, a Regulation Impact Statement (RIS) documents the impact of the proposed changes on the aviation community.

 Regulatory best practice

-The Handbook requires CASA to undertake a structured analytical process to ensure that regulations are effective in achieving policy objectives.
+The Handbook requires CASA to undertake an analytical process to ensure that regulations are effective in achieving policy objectives.
 This process is built into CASA's rulemaking procedures.
 It includes requirements for extensive consultation and may involve documentation of the development process in the form of a Preliminary Impact Assessment, Business Cost Calculator Report, or Regulation Impact Statement (RIS).

 Once the regulation is passed, CASA staff and industry are notified.